-This indicator is the rate of re-offending after 12 months by a cohort of children who received substantive outcomes (Cautions, Conditional Cautions or Convictions).
-It is shown as a binary rate (the overall percentage of children who re-offended) and as the average rate of new offences committed by each child who re-offended.
-The latest YJB data for the period July 2019 - June 2020 shows a binary rate of 32% re-offending, slightly lower (better) than the Avon and Somerset, regional and national averages but slightly higher than the 'family' comparator of similar areas (31.5%).
-The average rate of new offences committed by each child who re-offended increased considerably against the previous year's exceptionally low rate of 2.0, but at 2.88, remains considerably lower (better) than all comparators, which range from 3.61 to 3.9.

-The latest local data for the April 2020 - March 2021 cohort shows an overall reduction in re-offending and in the rate of re-offending amongst those who did re-offend.
-Comparative data will be available later in the year.
+This indicator is the rate of re-offending after 12 months of a cohort of children who received a substantive outcome (Caution, Conditional Caution or Conviction).
+This is shown as a binary rate (the overall percentage of children who re-offended) and as the average rate of new offences committed by each child who re-offended.
+The latest local data for April 2020 - March 2021 shows an overall reduction in re-offending and in the rate of re-offending amongst those who did re-offend.
+The comparison data from the Youth Justice Board will not be published on re-offending until late October.

 A high proportion of this cohort have experienced adverse childhood experiences and some suffer a level of trauma as a result.
-There is also increasing recognition of the experience of exploitation by adults or older children into drug dealing and other criminal activity, often related to being harmed by and harming others.
+There is also increasing recognition of the experience of exploitation by adults or older children into drug dealing and other illegal activity, often related to being harmed by and harming others.
 It is a complex picture, and they benefit from continuity of worker and programmes tailored to their individual needs including intensive supervision and inclusion in the trauma recovery initiative (the Enhanced Case Management approach).
-Children are notified to the National Referral Mechanism when there is evidence of exploitation and if they are confirmed as having a strong likelihood of being exploited, this information is shared with the Crown Prosecution Service and Courts to consider when reviewing and hearing cases and when sentencing.
+Increasingly, children are being notified to the National Referral Mechanism when there is evidence of exploitation and if they are confirmed as having a strong likelihood of being exploited, this information is shared with the Crown Prosecution Service and Courts to consider when reviewing and hearing cases and when sentencing.
 This is an important aspect of recognising their status as a child who has been groomed into offending, at the same time as understanding the need to address the impact of their behaviour on others.